Customer Trade-Ins

 - Enter the firearm details: Manufacturer, Model, Type, Caliber, Serial Number, and Condition.

-- Enter the Trade-In Value for the firearm.
+- Enter the Trade Value for the firearm.
 This is the dollar amount you and the customer agreed on.

 - If the customer is trading in multiple firearms, add additional lines and values for each.